-There’s not a whole lot you can do about regulating temperatures from the heat that’s emitting from outside aside from moving your tank in a completely different location, but thankfully, there is something that you can do for keeping the heat from a lamp or mat regulated and that is to invest in a good thermostat ( here is one that I currently use and absolutely love from Amazon ).
+There’s not a whole lot you can do about regulating temperatures from the heat that’s emitting from outside aside from moving your tank in a completely different location, but thankfully, there is something that you can do for keeping the heat from a lamp or mat regulated and that is to invest in a good thermostat.
+Here’s a thermostat we recommend.

 Super high temperatures can cause unexpected deaths simply because of the harsh nature of it.
 Even with hides, the leopard geckos will not be able to escape the hot temperatures and might even try digging through their substrate in an attempt to get to cooler grounds.

 As I did more research, I noticed this to be one of the common reasons a leopard gecko dies, amongst beginners.
 Which is very unfortunate because that means there are a lot of leopard geckos out there that have suffered, will suffer, or are currently suffering due to not having the proper equipment and knowledge when it comes to heating up a tank.

 Which is a lot of the times not the fault of the actual owner, but because of misinformation from others or too much information, therefore, causing unwise decisions due to information overload.

 Because your leopard geckos life is in your hands, it’s best to get your thermostat when you buy all of your other gear, or at least when buying your heat map or heat lamp.
 Skimping out of certain items can cause harm to your gecko’s health and will make caring for them harder due to not having the proper equipment that you need to give you important information that is detrimental in keeping your gecko healthy.